 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more

-Changing a vehicle's oil only requires a few specialized tools to get the job done.
-These tools will help you remove the oil plug, replace the oil filter, and get the oil into and out of the car's engine.
+Changing a vehicle's oil only requires a few specialized tools to get the job done, including something to remove the oil plug, remove and replace the oil filter, and get the oil into and out of the car's engine.

-- An oil filter wrench that is compatible with your specific oil filter.
+- An oil filter wrench that is compatible with your car's oil filter.

 - Raise the vehicle up to access the undercarriage if necessary.
 If you have a truck or SUV with good ground clearance (at least 10 inches from the ground), you may be able to skip this step.
 For most cars, however, you will have to raise the front end using a jack or ramps to get enough clearance.
 It is important to secure the car with wheel chocks or jack stands to keep it from falling off or rolling away when you are under the engine.

-- Let the engine run for a minute or two.
-It's important to warm up the oil inside before draining it.
-If you have just been driving your vehicle, however, you can skip this step.
+- Let the engine run for a minute or two to warm up the oil before draining.
+It'll come out easier when it's warm.

 Changing the Oil